sdakul19/ecse_473_f23_sxr910_ariac_entry/README.md

 # How to use ariac_entry package

-## How the Package Works
+## How the package works
-The ariac_entry package is a slightly edited version of the 2019 ARIAC competion.
+The ariac_entry package is a slightly edited version of the 2019 ARIAC competition.
 Aside from minor customizations, all components remain the same.
 This includes messages, services, order parts, etc. The documentation from the competition can be found [here](https://bitbucket.org/osrf/ariac/wiki/2019/documentation).

+Within the package is a launch directory, msg directory, src directory, as well as the CMakeList and package file.

 ### Launch
 The launch directory contains the launch file which launches the [ecse_373_ariac](https://github.com/cwru-eecs-373/ecse_373_ariac/tree/noetic-devel/ecse_373_ariac) launch file. <br>